 Why is this important?

-At the end of 2019, Development Services exceeded its reserve policy target of 20%.
+At the end of 2022, Development Services exceeded its reserve policy target of 20%.
+Reserve levels have met this target for many years in a row.
 It is important to maintain these financial reserves to protect essential programs during periods of economic downturn.
-Reserves ensure that core staffing levels are balanced with cyclical needs, that adequate resources are available to process existing applications and permits, and that funds are available to meet technology and capital equipment needs.
+Reserves ensure that core staffing levels are balanced with cyclical needs, that adequate resources are available to process existing applications and permits, and that funds are available to meet technology, capital equipment, and facility needs.

 What are the next steps?

-Development activity and the Development Services fund levels will be closely monitored and corrective measures will be taken during the six-year forecast period if market conditions warrant doing so.
+The City will closely monitor development activity and the Development Services fund levels and will take corrective measures during the six-year forecast period if market conditions warrant doing so.

 Contact Name: Joanna Paradiso